ArisBee/aristidebouix.cloud/content/en/linklist.md

 - [WalletsRecovery](https://walletsrecovery.org/): Tool to help recovering a broken Bitcoin wallet
 - [Bitcoin Privacy Guide](https://bitcoiner.guide/privacy/): An extensive Guide to Bitcoin privacy
 - [Bitcoin Uptime Tracker](https://www.buybitcoinworldwide.com/bitcoin-uptime/): Track Bitcoin network uptime (I wish all my applications would be that resilient)
+- [KYCP](https://kycp.org/): A tool provided by OxT research team to verify the anonymity of each sat included in a BTC transaction

 ## Ethereum & DeFi